hms-networks/hottest/example-cfg/README.md

  property.

 This may be confusing sometimes.
-You can use the "--dry-run-metadata" in combination with whitelists ("-w") to aid you developing and debuging complex parametrizations.
+You can use the "--dry-run-metadata" in combination with whitelists ("-w") to aid you developing and debugging complex parameterizations.

 > scripts/cli/sync.py http://localhost:8080 $USER <your jenkins token> sync -f example-cfg/sync/localsetup.json -c chunks -I example-cfg -r my-first-test-setup --dry-run-metadata -w succeeding\$